-First revealed as a concept car a decade ago, the Tiguan originally went on sale in 2008, since when it has found over 2.6 million customers around the world.
+First revealed as a concept car a decade ago, the Tiguan originally went on sale in 2008, since then it has found over 2.6 million customers around the world.
 So it has been successful, but it was ready for a substantial overhaul.

 The new one has just arrived, and it is an all-round improvement, with a different under-structure, sharper looks, a freshened interior, new engines, more space, a bigger boot and improved driveability.